icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 - Using computer icing analysis tools to produce ice shapes
 - Preliminary ice protection system sizing

+The Intermediate Level is a work in progress, as there may yet be many revisions and additions.
+However, it may be useful "as is" to some readers.

 ## Prerequisite: Select your toolset

 You are encouraged to run code to reproduce the examples used here.